 roger joined Watsi on December 28th, 2015.
-31 other people also joined Watsi on that day! roger's most recent donation supported Julian, a student from Uganda, to fund a mass removal.
+31 other people also joined Watsi on that day! roger's most recent donation supported Fredrick, a farmer from Kenya, to fund a mastectomy to remove his breast cancer.

 Julian is an 18-year-old student in her third year of secondary education in Uganda.
 She was diagnosed with a fibroadenoma, a benign breast mass that has been present for the past two years.
 The lump has affected her psychologically as she often thinking of it as a malignant tumor that may result in painful breast cancer.
 Julian could not proceed with treatment in a different facility after being reviewed due to financial strain.
 She heard of Nyakibale Hospital and the surgeon recommended surgery and linked her with Watsi's Partner for possible funding.
 Julian hopes to have the surgery done and resume her studies with a settled mind.
 Julian is the second born child in a family of 6 children.
 Her eldest brother could not proceed with university education due to lack of school fees.
 Her parents are smallscale farmers.
 They plant cassava and beans to make ends meet.
 Her mother takes up tailoring in shops sometimes to earn a living for the family.
 Julian's father says he is not able to afford the cost of surgery for her daughter and they appeal for help.
 Julian traveled to our medical partner's care center to receive treatment.
 On April 25th, surgeons will remove the mass.
 Now, Julian needs help to raise $187 to fund this procedure.
 Julian's father says, “I hope that my daughter’s condition will improve after her surgery so that she can continue with her studies effectively.”